 The payout ratio(3) of cash distributed to distributable cash(3) for Q4 2018 was 120.5%, compared to 109.6% in Q4 2017.
 The payout ratio(3) of cash distributed to distributable cash for Fiscal 2018 was 97.7%, compared to 98.4% in Fiscal 2017.
 The increase in the payout ratio(3) for Q4 2018 is the result of a decrease in distributable cash, resulting primarily from an increase in income taxes paid, and an increase in the distributions of the Fund compared to the same period in the prior year.
-The decrease in the payout ratio(3) for Fiscal 2018 is primarily the result of an increase in distributable cash, resulting primarily from an increase in distributions received from the Partnership, partially offset by an increase in the distributions of the Fund, compared to the same periods in the prior year.
-The payout ratio(3) of cash distributed to distributable cash(3) is intended to average 100% per annum over the long term.
+The decrease in distributions received from the Partnership, partially offset by an increase in the distributions of the Fund, compared to the same periods in the prior year.
+The payout ratio(3) of cash distributions received from the Partnership, partially offset by an increase in the distributable cash(3) is intended to average 100% per annum over the long term.
 Since the Fund pays even monthly distributions when its underlying cash flow from the Partnership is subject to seasonal fluctuations (as experienced by SIR), there are times during the year when the payout ratio(3) may exceed or could be lower than 100%.
 For example, the first quarter typically has lower sales volumes than the second and third quarters which include warmer summer months when patios are open.